mt60395/discordjs-bot/README.md

 - Create the bot invite link: https://discordapi.com/permissions.html
 - Invite the bot to a server that you want it to be in.
 - Put your bot token in the BOT_TOKEN field located in the .env file.
 - Modify the config.json file to fit your needs.
 Add your whitelisted guild IDs and such.
-Debug/saveimages commands won't write to the JSON file, but the config will have the default options once the bot restarts.
+Commands like debugmode/saveimages won't write to the JSON file, but the config will have the default options once the bot restarts.
+- Change your current directory to the folder in the terminal.
+- Install the necessary node modules with ```npm install```.
+- Start the bot with node.

 Please note the bot requires a restart before joining a newly whitelisted guild.